-FIPS 140-2 Compliance in GigaVUE-FM
+FIPS Compliance in GigaVUE-FM

 GigaVUE-FM is compliant with the Federal Information Processing Standard (FIPS), a US government standard for security requirements of cryptographic modules.
-The FIPS module is compliant with FIPS 140-2 Level 1 and was validated by the National Institute of Standards and Technology (NIST).
+The FIPS module used in GigaVUE-FM is compliant with FIPS 140-2 and was validated by the National Institute of Standards and Technology (NIST).
 The certificate number is 4769.
+For more information, refer to Cryptographic Module Validation Program - Certificate 4769.